microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

     git -v
     gh --version
    ```

 > **Note:**
 > if any of the tools suggest an upgrade please do so.
 This can be acomplished with the ```winget upgrade``` conmand

 ### Check Azure OpenAI Model Availability:
 You will need 40k TPM of gpt-35-turbo, gpt-4o and text-embedding-ada-002 models.
 If the region you want to use does not have availability, you can choose another region.

-You can run the following command in powershell or bash to check how many TPMs do you have available for those models in the desired region/sub.
+1. Run the following command in powershell or bash to check how many TPMs do you have available for those models in the desired region/sub.

 #### Powershell